 - 6. Letter of Institutional Endorsement, addressing the following points: - a.
 Confirmation of the Applicant's role at their Institution, and their eligibility under the category of PI (see section 2.3). - b.
 Confirmation that relevant authorisations, declarations and accreditation from the competent authority(ies) have been obtained or will be obtained no later than two (2) months after Access approval, in order to process samples and data through the NFs. - c.
-Justification of the request for Access including a statement on why the project cannot be performed at the Applicant's Institution. - d.
-Confirmation that the Applicant has not received funding for performing the submitted project, for the aspects to be performed at the NFs, in their own laboratory, home Institution, or elsewhere. - e.
+Justification of the request for Access include a statement on why the project cannot be performed at the Applicant's Institution.
+Such statement shall confirm Applicant's justification provided (see point 2 above).

+- d.
+Confirmation that the Applicant has not received funding for performing the submitted project, for the aspects to be performed at the NFs, in their own laboratory, host Institution, or elsewhere. - e.
 Confirmation of the project's economic and scientific feasibility for the aspects to be performed at the host Institution. - f.
 Acceptance of NF Access Rules.

 The Letter of Institutional Endorsement, to be uploaded in PDF or p7m in the dedicated section on the application portal, shall be drafted using the facsimile available as Annex I of this call.
+Name the file as APPLICATION ID_ENDORSEMENT_Surname (e.g., ID123456_ENDORSEMENT_Rossi).

 - 7. Technical information, to be filled in in the dedicated section(s) of the application portal, indicatively including: - a.
 Requested service(s), as described in Annex III of this call. - b.
 Sample technical information. - c.
 Requested preliminary data for technical feasibility analysis (if applicable). - d.
-Whether the entire sample set is already available (otherwise indicate the date of availability of the entire sample set).
-It is mandatory that samples and relevant authorisations are available at the moment of application or no later than two (2) months from receiving Access approval. - e.
-Resources and expertise to receive and process the products data (e.g. Cryo-EM micrographs) or reagents (e.g. human iPSCs) - generated by the NF. - f.
-Research data management plan and bioinformatics support for data analysis, specifying (mandatory when the project output includes research data e.g., genomics or proteomics data, bioimages from microscopy services, among other):
+Whether the entire sample set is already available, or will be available no later than two (2) months from receiving Access approval.
+Please note that if data and/ or relevant ethical and legal authorisation(s) for their use will not be provided within this time frame, the request for Access will be automatically rescinded and Pl will need to reapply at a subsequent call. - e.
+Resources and expertise to receive and process the output data (e.g. Cryo-EM micrographs) or reagents (e.g. human iPSCs) - generated by the NF. - f.
+Research data management plan and bioinformatics support for data analysis, specifying (mandatory when the project output includes research data e.g., genomics or proteomics data, bioimages from microscopy services, among other): - i.

-- i.
 How the bioinformatics analysis of the data generated by the NF will be performed (if such analysis is not provided by the NF for Data Handling and Analysis). - ii.
 How the data generated by the NF will be handled during and after the end of the project. - iii.
 Whether and how the data will be shared/ made Open Access. - iv.
 How data will be curated and preserved, including after the end of the project.